flynnbr11/QMLA/docs/full_guide.rst

 or whether they have been learned already.
 This allows for completely self-contained logic in the :term:`ES`:
-QMLA will simply learn and compare the models it is presented - it is up to the :term:`ES` to decide how to interpret them.
+QMLA will simply learn and compare the models it is presented - it is the responsibility of the :term:`ES` to interpret them.
-As such the core :term:`QMLA` algorithm can be thought of as a simple loop: while the :term:`ES` continues to return models, place those models on a branch, learn them and compare them.
+As such, the core :term:`QMLA` algorithm can be thought of as a simple loop: while the :term:`ES` continues to return models, place those models on a branch, learn them and compare them.
 When all :term:`ES` indicate they are finished, nominate champions from each :term:`ET`;